openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following rules apply for selecting Credentials via `credentials` and `credential_sets`:

-- If `credential_sets` is not provided, the Verifier requests all Credentials in `credentials` to be returned.
+- If `credential_sets` is not provided, the Verifier requests presentations for all Credentials in `credentials` to be returned.
-- Otherwise, the Verifier requests all of the Credential Set Queries in the `credential_sets` array with `required` evaluated as true to be returned at a minimum and optionally any of the credential set queries with `required` evaluated as false.
+- Otherwise, the Verifier requests presentations of Credentials to be returned satisfying
+  - all of the Credential Set Queries in the `credential_sets` array where the `required` attribute is true or omitted, and
+  - optionally, any of the other Credential Set Queries.

-For each credential set query inside the `credential_sets` array, in order to satisfy the query, the Wallet MUST return a credential or credentials that match to one of the `options` inside the object.
-It is typically expected that the Wallet presents the End-User with a choice of which credential to present if multiple credentials match the query.
+To satisfy a Credential Set Query, the Wallet MUST return a presentation of a Credential or of Credentials that match to one of the `options` inside the Credential Set Query.
+It is typically expected that the Wallet presents the End-User with a choice of which Credential to present if multiple Credentials match the query.

 Credentials not matching the respective constraints expressed within `credentials` MUST NOT be returned, i.e., they are treated as if they would not exist in the Wallet.

-If the Wallet cannot deliver all non-optional Credentials requested by the Verifier according to these rules, it MUST NOT return any credential(s).
+If the Wallet cannot deliver all non-optional Credentials requested by the Verifier according to these rules, it MUST NOT return any Credential(s).

 #### User Interface Considerations {#vp_query_ui}

-While this specification provides the mechanisms for requesting different sets of claims and credentials, it does not make assumptions about the user interface of the Wallet, for example, if users can select which combination of credentials to present.
+While this specification provides the mechanisms for requesting different sets of claims and Credentials, it does not make assumptions about the user interface of the Wallet, for example, if users can select which combination of Credentials to present.

 #### Security Considerations {#vp_query_security}

-While the Verifier can specify various constraints both on the claims level and the credential level as shown above, it MUST NOT rely on the Wallet to enforce these constraints.
-The Wallet is not controlled by the Verifier and the Verifier MUST perform its own security checks on the returned credentials and presentations.
+While the Verifier can specify various constraints both on the claims level and the Credential level as shown above, it MUST NOT rely on the Wallet to enforce these constraints.
+The Wallet is not controlled by the Verifier and the Verifier MUST perform its own security checks on the returned Credentials and presentations.

 ## Format-specific Properties {#format_specific_properties}